conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 These libraries are mainly needed by OpenCV [imgcodecs](https://docs.opencv.org/4.0.1/d4/da8/group__imgcodecs.html), to support reading and writing of various image formats.

-All mentioned libraries might be enabled or disabled using conan options (They are currently enabled by default).
+All mentioned libraries might be enabled or disabled using options (They are currently enabled by default).
 For instance, to disable [OpenEXR](http://www.openexr.com/) support, use the following:

 {% highlight conf %}